iter8-tools/iter8/README.md

 Iter8 supports the following use-cases.
 1. Performance testing and SLO validation of HTTP services.
 2. Performance testing and SLO validation of gRPC services.
-3. SLO validation using custom metrics from any database.
+3. SLO validation using custom metrics from any database(s) or REST API(s).

 ## :rocket: Iter8 experiment